Have You Completed Your Annual SEC Review (Rule 206(4)-7)?

 Do I need to secure office space to start an RIA?

-No. Given the shift to remote work, many new RIAs are forgoing traditional office space to reduce costs and overhead.
+No. Given the shift to remote work, many new RIAs are forgoing traditional office space to reduce the overall cost to start an RIA and overhead.
 You can meet with clients virtually, at your home office, or rent meeting spaces by the hour or day as needed.

 Taking Your RIA from Concept to Reality